-- ➤ An investment in the CCA Area of £9 million via a Net Zero capital funding pot - > The opportunity to increase the Area's electricity network capacity - > The opportunity to explore the establishment of heat network zoning in England to decarbonise heating and hot water within the zone - > The potential for increased investment from the UK Infrastructure Bank
+- > An investment in the CCA Area of £9 million via a Net Zero capital funding pot - > The opportunity to increase the Area's electricity network capacity - The opportunity to explore the establishment of heat network zoning in England to decarbonise heating and hot water within the zone - > The potential for increased investment from the UK Infrastructure Bank the public's health is a key consideration in the exercise of its functions, including in relation to environmental, planning, regeneration and transport matters.

 The four priority areas set out the purposes to be achieved by the establishment of the Combined County Authority.
+In addition, the CCA will ensure that improving and protecting

 This Proposal outlines in more detail how we will achieve our purposes, and sets out the powers and funding which we will use.